Drivers are Falling Asleep Behind the Wheel

 A driver might not even know when he or she is fatigued because signs of fatigue are hard to identify.
 Some people may also experience micro-sleep – short, involuntary periods of inattention.
 In the 4 or 5 seconds a driver experiences micro-sleep, at highway speed, the vehicle will travel the length of a football field.

-According to the National Highway Traffic Safety Administration, every year about 100,000 police-reported crashes involve drowsy driving.
-These crashes result in more than 1,550 fatalities and 71,000 injuries.
+The National Highway Traffic Safety Administration estimates that every year about 100,000 police-reported, drowsy-driving crashes result in nearly 800 fatalities and about 50,000 injuries.
 The real number may be much higher, however, as it is difficult to determine whether a driver was drowsy at the time of a crash.